sharife/goldenthread-v2/site/content/get-involved/jobs/_index.md

 * Direct organizational data collection and management.
 * Manage production administration including contracts and payments.
 * Provide box office and front of the house oversight.

+**Provide financial management and budgetary oversight.**

+* Develop and manage annual operating budgets, multi-year projections, programming income and expense forecasts, and collaborate with the Artistic Director to produce production budgets.
+* Manage accounts payable/receivable and provide oversight of all financial reporting and recordkeeping controls in accordance with Generally Accepted Accounting Principles (GAAP).
+* Prepare and present financial evaluations to measure fiscal effectiveness to the Artistic Director, Treasurer, and Board of Trustees.
+* Oversee annual audit and tax preparation.

 ![]()